Wildlife Safari Adventures and Off-Road Experiences in Moray

 The Lochindorb moorland is a truly spectacular wilderness location, where the stunning Short Eared Owl may be seen hunting for prey by day, and you may hear the unmistakable sound of the Red Grouse with its familiar “get back, get back” warning call.

 Further upstream on the River Findhorn and high up in the hills of Coignafearn, you will often see the majestic Golden Eagle and herds of Red Deer grazing high above.

 In the autumn, you may see and hear the roar of the mighty stag as he defends his territory and gathers up his harem of hinds high up in the hills above Coignafearn on the upper reaches of the River Findhorn.

-All of our Land Rover tours and safaris may be completely tailored made and customised to your requirements, from a one hour excursion around Darnaway Estate or Altyre Estate to a full one day excursion on a selected route, with picnic lunch included.
+All of our Land Rover tours and safaris may be tailored entirely and customised to your requirements, from a one-hour excursion around Darnaway Estate or Altyre Estate to a whole one-day excursion on a selected route, with a picnic lunch included.